Azure/bicep-registry-modules/avm/res/compute/virtual-machine-scale-set/README.md

 | :-- | :-- | :-- |
 | [`baseTime`](#parameter-basetime) | string | Do not provide a value!
 This date value is used to generate a registration token. |

+### Parameter: `adminPassword`

+When specifying a Windows Virtual Machine, this value should be passed.

+- Required: Yes
+- Type: securestring

 ### Parameter: `adminUsername`

 Administrator username.